-Red Hat Ceph Storage (Table 1) is suitable for a wide range of storage workloads, including:
+Red Hat Ceph Storage is suitable for a wide range of storage workloads, including:

-- Data analytics.
-As a data lake, Red Hat Ceph Storage uses object storage to deliver massive scalability and high availability to support demanding multitenant analytics workloads.
-Disparate analytics clusters can be consolidated to reduce cost of ownership, lower administrative burden, and increase service levels.
+- Data analytics and artificial intelligence/machine learning (AI/ML).
+As a data lake, Red Hat Ceph Storage uses object storage to deliver massive scalability and high availability to support demanding multitenant analytics and AI/ML workloads.

 - OpenStack® applications.
-Red Hat Ceph Storage is very popular for OpenStack applications.
-It can offer scalability for OpenStack deployments, including Red Hat OpenStack Platform.
+Red Hat Ceph Storage offers scalability for OpenStack deployments, including Red Hat OpenStack Platform.

 - Backups.
 A growing list of software vendors have certified their backup applications with Red Hat Ceph Storage, making it easy to use a single storage technology to serve a wide variety of performance-optimized workloads.

 |Scale-out architecture||Ability to grow cluster to thousands of nodes without forklift upgrades and data migration projects|

 |Automatic rebalancing||Peer-to-peer architecture that seamlessly handles failures and ensures data distribution throughout the cluster|

 |Rolling software upgrades||Clusters upgraded in phases with no or minimal downtime|